My Products

 4. Click the target API from the API list.

-5. Click [Stages].
+5. Click the [Stages] tab.

-8. Select the file format for export from the Platform item, and click [Export].
+8. Select the file format for export from the Platform item and click [Export].

 • If Java SDK is selected, set additional items if necessary.

-To check and manage deployment history, follow these steps:
+To check and manage deployment history:

 2. Click the My Products menu.